Liquidity Ratios – Fuel that Runs Your Hotel Operation

 Why are Inventories listed after Accounts Receivable?

-Because Accounts Receivable represent sales already made but money not collected.
+Because Accounts Receivable represents sales already made but money not collected.

 On the other hand, inventories are yet to be sold and hence not as liquid.